5 Fatal Mistakes Made When Selecting Project Management Software

 Suggested Reading: How to know when your project management software isn’t working for you

-Here are 5 fatal mistakes people make when selecting project management software for their ad agency or marketing team, along with some tips to avoid them.
+Here are 5 fatal mistakes people make when selecting the perfect solution for their ad agency or marketing team, along with some tips to avoid them.

 1. The software doesn’t meet the business’s requirements.